-- a) if the substance degrades at least 70% (based on dissolved organic carbon) or 60% (based on oxygen depletion or carbon dioxide generation) in 28-day ready biodegradation studies; or - b) if the ratio of BOD5 /COD is \geq 0,5 where only BOD and COD data are available; or - c) if there is other convincing scientific evidence available that the substance can be degraded (biotically and/or abiotically) in the aquatic environment to a level > 70% within a 28-day period.
+- a) if the substance degrades at least 70% (based on dissolved organic carbon) or 60% (based on oxygen depletion or carbon dioxide generation) in 28-day ready biodegradation studies.
+These levels of biodegradation must be achieved within 10 days of the start of degradation.
+However, for UVCB substances, the 10 day window condition may be waived; or - b) if the ratio of BOD5 /COD is ≥ 0,5 where only BOD and COD data are available; or - c) if there is other convincing scientific evidence available that the substance can be degraded (biotically and/or abiotically) in the aquatic environment to a level > 70% within a 28-day period.
 In CLP, a Multiplying (M) factor has been introduced (CLP Annex I) which is a weighting factor for substances which meet the criteria for classification in Acute Category 1 or Chronic Category 1.
-The M factor is derived from the lowest toxicity value (e.g. LC{50} or NOEC) for the substance, and is used for the purposes of calculating the toxicity of mixtures.
+The M factor is derived from the lowest toxicity value (e.g. $LC{50}$ or NOEC) for the substance, and is used for the purposes of calculating the toxicity of mixtures.